Search results

 Setting pay, pay reviews and pay rises

-An employee’s pay is set by agreement between the employee and the employer – as long as it's at least the relevant minimum wage and meets the requirements of the employment agreement.
+An employee’s pay is set by agreement between the employee and the employer – as long it's at least the relevant minimum wage and meets the requirements of the employment agreement.

 -